josmar-crwdstffng/angular/aio/content/guide/attribute-directives.md

     The `[appHighlight]` attribute binding performs two tasks:

     *   Applies the highlighting directive to the `<p>` element
-    *   Sets the directive's highlight color with a property binding
+    *   Sets the highlight color of the directive with a property binding

 ### Setting the value with user input